 - Open [Default]: No authentication mechanism is applied to connections.
-Any encryption method can be used. - 802.1X/EAP: Uses 802.1X authentication against a user database. - MAC Address: Uses the device's MAC address for both the user name and password. - 802.1X EAP + MAC Address: Allows the use of both authentication methods on the same WLAN.
-See Using 802.1X EAP MAC Address Authentication on page 255.
+Any encryption method can be used.
+Open authentication allows the use of WPA2, WPA3, WPA2/WPA3-Mixed, OWE, or no encryption.
+Open authentication + WPA2 encryption (also known as WPA-PSK) is the most common type of WLAN encryption method and should be the default configuration if there are no special requirements for authentication or encryption. - 802.1X/EAP: Uses 802.1X authentication against a user database.
+The 802.1X EAP authentication method (also known as "WPA2-Enterprise") provides effective authentication regardless of the encryption method, and requires a back-end (RADIUS) authentication server.
+WPA2-Enterprise provides secure connectivity by ensuring that every device must authenticate to an authentication server before it is allowed access to network resources.
+Authentication can be based on digital certificates, and granular policies can be designed to govern the level of access and to provide visibility and control over devices on the network. - MAC Address: Uses the device's MAC address for both the user name and password against an external RADIUS server or internal database. - 802.1X EAP + MAC Address: Allows the use of both authentication methods on the same WLAN.
+See Using 802.1X EAP + MAC Address Authentication on page 257.